International Association for the Fantastic in the Arts: David G. Hartwell Emerging Scholar Award

 The David G. Hartwell Emerging Scholar Award is an annual award and stipend presented to a graduate student for a paper presented at the conference.
 Previous winners include Robert Nguyen (2021), Filip Boratyn (2020), Sheetala Bhat (2019), Kelli Shermeyer (2018), Grant Dempsey (2017), Jordan S. Carroll (2016), Taylor Evans (2015), Melisa Kurtz (2014), Cassandra Bausman (2013), Timothy S. Miller (2012), and Mark DeCicco (2011).
-This award, the IAFA’s general award for an outstanding student paper, was formerly called the Graduate Student Award.
+This award, the IAFA's general award for an outstanding student paper, was formerly called the Graduate Student Award.
 It was renamed the David G. Hartwell Emerging Scholar Award in 2016, in tribute to eminent editor and long-time IAFA Board member and book room manager David Hartwell.

 Jamie Bishop Memorial Award for an Essay Not in English

 The Jamie Bishop Memorial Award recognizes a critical essay on the fantastic written in a language other than English.
-The award is named for Jamie Bishop (1971-2007), who was among those killed in the Virginia Tech massacre of April 16, 2007.
+The award is named for Jamie Bishop (1971–2007), who was among those killed in the Virginia Tech massacre of April 16, 2007.
 Jamie was the son of Michael Bishop, an award-winning science fiction writer, and Jeri Whitaker Bishop.

-Previous winners include Natacha Vas-Deyres and Patrick Bergeron (2016), for Des fourmis et des hommes: voyage entomologique au cœur de la proto-science-fiction (1890-1950) (Of Ants and Men: An Entomological Journey to the Heart of Proto-Science Fiction (1890-1950)), Fernando Ángel Moreno, Mikel Peregrina, and Steven Bermúdez (2015), for Condiciones para el nacimiento de la ciencia ficción española contemporánea (Conditions for the Birth of Recent Spanish Science Fiction), Vera Cuntz-Leng (2014), Ezequiel De Rosso (2013) for La línea de sombra: literatura latinoamericana y ciencia ficción en tres novelas contemporáneas (The shadow line: Latin American literature and science fiction in three contemporary novels), Pampa Olga Arán (2012) for Lo unido y lo enhebrado: para una teoría del fantástico literario contemporáneo (The United and the Linked: Towards a Theory of Contemporary Fantastic Literature), and Alejo Steimberg (2011) for El futuro obturado: el cronotopo aislado en la ciencia ficción argentina pos-2001 (The Future Sealed Off: The Chronotope of Isolation in Argentine Science Fiction After 2001).
+Previous winners include Natacha Vas-Deyres and Patrick Bergeron (2016), for Des fourmis et des hommes: voyage entomologique au cœur de la proto-science-fiction (1890–1950) (Of Ants and Men: An Entomological Journey to the Heart of Proto-Science Fiction (1890–1950)), Fernando Ángel Moreno, Mikel Peregrina, and Steven Bermúdez (2015), for Condiciones para el nacimiento de la ciencia ficción española contemporánea (Conditions for the Birth of Recent Spanish Science Fiction), Vera Cuntz-Leng (2014), Ezequiel De Rosso (2013) for La línea de sombra: literatura latinoamericana y ciencia ficción en tres novelas contemporáneas (The shadow line: Latin American literature and science fiction in three contemporary novels), Pampa Olga Arán (2012) for Lo unido y lo enhebrado: para una teoría del fantástico literario contemporáneo (The United and the Linked: Towards a Theory of Contemporary Fantastic Literature), and Alejo Steimberg (2011) for El futuro obturado: el cronotopo aislado en la ciencia ficción argentina pos-2001 (The Future Sealed Off: The Chronotope of Isolation in Argentine Science Fiction After 2001).

 The Lord Ruthven Award

-The Lord Ruthven Award is given annually at the ICFA by the Lord Ruthven Assembly, a group of academic scholars associated with the IAFA that specialize in Vampire literature.
+The Lord Ruthven Award is given annually at the ICFA by the Lord Ruthven Assembly, a group of academic scholars associated with the IAFA that specialize in vampire literature.
 The award is presented for the best fiction on vampires and the best academic work on the study of the vampire figure in culture and literature.
-The award is named after Lord Ruthven (vampire), one of the first vampires in English literature.
+The award is named after Lord Ruthven, one of the first vampires in English literature.